 Of course, every method of control introduces its own disadvantages.
 This is also the case in the tuning system described above.
 We already may predict here some limitations in the range of control - caused by critical damping, and the influence on the intensity of heat generation - caused by changes in the resistivity of gas.
 But these disadvantages can be overcome technically, and they are insignificant when compared with the advantage of making the power of a controlling device independent from the power of the controlled energy flows.

-C7.
-Advantages of the Oscillatory Chamber over electromagnets

-The elimination of the inherent drawbacks of electromagnets is not the only achievement of the principle of the Oscillatory Chamber.
-This device introduces in addition a number of unique advantages which are not provided by any other device built by man to-date.
+F7.
+Advantages of the Oscillatory Chamber over electromagnets number of unique advantages which are not provided by any other device built by man to-date.
 Let us review the most important of them.